 Fire is so very beautiful.
 God of Fire, wielder of flame, Queen of Pain… The smoke that rises from the remains of this pathetic tribe's dwellings dances in the air, sinuous and seductive.
 She takes in a deep breath, mouth open to let the taste of burnt flesh caress her tongue.

-"Lady Aguni, he is here," one says, his face mask singed and blood dripping off of his sword.
+"General Aguni, he is here," one informs her, his face mask singed and blood dripping off of his sword.
 "He arrived only a minute ago."

-"I think you've outdone yourself on this one, my Fire God."
+"I think you've outdone yourself on this one, Fire God."

-She turns at the voice and movement behind her: a man, clad in armor under long black robes, turbaned and with golden hoops in his ears, dark-haired, dark-eyed, dark-hearted.
-He opens his thin-lipped mouth and tells her, "Aguni.
+She turns at the voice and movement behind her: a man, clad in armor under long black robes, turbaned and with red hoops in his ears, dark-haired, dark-eyed, dark-hearted.
+He opens his thin-lipped mouth and compliments in that harsh deep voice, "Aguni.
 Nice job."

-He reaches out, taking hold of the woman's head, blood still dripping from it, and agrees, "No they won't, Aguni.
+He reaches out, taking hold of the woman's head with golden-ringed fingers, and agrees in a very proud tone, "No they won't, Aguni.
 Well done."

 "Thank you, Master," she says fervently.
-Yes, his praise is heady and potent, and she has served her lord well.
+Yes, his praise is heady and potent… she has served her lord well.

 She always serves him well.
 Vahyu and Varuna do not obey him like she does, Deva and Rudra cannot hope to beat her devotion to Lord General Koumokuten!
 No, she is his attack dog, his killer kept on a chain and turned loose on the world when it pleases him.

-He gives her a predatory smirk and promises, "You'll be rewarded."
+He gives her a predatory grin and the promise, "You'll be rewarded."